JunjieZhang113/R-scripts-dose-rate-calculator/README.md

 Directory structure:
 * `/doserate_rProject` - R codes and template csv file for dose rate calculation in trapped charge dating
 * `/Zhang and Tsukamoto _ R scripts for dose rate calculation in trapped charge dating` - descriptions of the R scripts
+* `/doserate_rProject/doserate_main.R` - The main R script for dose rate calculation for quartz and feldspar